GIGA-AnimalGenomics-BLV/Public/PIC/README.md

 cd ..
 ```

-The linkers is then extracted from each R2 reads based on its hypothetical position (here from position 9 to 9+linkerLen).
+The linker is then extracted from each R2 read according to its hypothetical position (here from position 9 to 9+linkerLen).
 Sequencing quality is taken into account (-Q33).

 ```
 fastx_trimmer -Q33 -f 9 -l $linkLen -i $r2 -o read_linkers.fastq
 ```

-Sequences are mapped onto the linker-index using bowtie.
-Extract the ID of the reads displaying the right linker sequence.
+Sequences are mapped to the linker-index using bowtie.
+Extract the ID of the reads showing the correct linker sequence.

 ```
 bowtie -l 7 -p 2 -v 0 linkerBowtie/linker read_linkers.fastq | egrep `echo $linker | sed 's/\;/\|/g'` | awk '{print $1}' > readID_linkerFound.txt
 ```

-Filter the R1/R2 reads with the right linker.
+Filter the R1/R2 reads with the correct linker.

 ```
 bbmap/filterbyname.sh in=$r1 in2=$r2 out=R1_linkerFound.fastq out2=R2_linkerFound.fastq names=readID_linkerFound.txt include=t overwrite=t